This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The board games are also a nice touch and there are often quizzes and events.
 Brook Green Hotel is a great place to stay too if you are in the area for a gig at the Hammersmith Eventim Apollo.

-Address: 170 Shepherds Bush Road, London W6 7PB
+Address: Brook Green Hotel, 170 Shepherds Bush Road, London W6 7PB

 With a huge indoor bar and little side annex for events like the weekly pub quiz, there is also an outdoor beer garden / terrace on the lower deck – seriously have I got ‘views’ for you.

-A Young’s pub, the Old Ship Hammersmith is a quintessential old school British pub with an incredible outlook to boot.
+The Old Ship Hammersmith pub is a quintessential old school British boozer with an incredible outlook to boot.

 YOU MIGHT LIKE: The best pubs and bars in Shepherd’s Bush >